 Myth: "Diabetes is not that big of a deal."

 Fact: Diabetes is a big deal, but if you manage it right, you may be able to help delay or even avoid some diabetes-related health complications down the road.

 Myth: "People who are overweight or obese eventually get diabetes."

 Fact: Being overweight is just one risk factor for developing diabetes.
 There are other factors, such as family history, race or ethnicity, and age.
-By knowing all of the risk factors, you may better understand your overall risk and what you can do to improve your health.
+By knowing more about the risk factors, you may better understand your overall risk and what you can do to improve your health.